-How ITDR Reduces Your Exposure to Account Takeover Attacks
+How Identity-Focused Attack Detection in Applications and Cloud Reduces Your Exposure to Account Takeover Attacks

 ITDR acts as a critical complement to preventative identity security capabilities like IAM and PAM.
-While IAM and PAM give security teams the tools to manage access and entitlements proactively and precisely, ITDR provides essential protection against unexpected situations when threat actors circumvent these controls.
+While IAM and PAM give security teams the tools to manage access and entitlements proactively and precisely, identity-focused attack detection provides essential protection against unexpected situations when threat actors circumvent these controls.

-But it's important to note that not all vendor approaches to ITDR are the same.
-To be effective, an ITDR solution must:
+But it's important to note that not all vendor approaches to identity-based attack detection are the same.
+To be effective, a solution must:

-- Perform continuous threat detection that extends beyond the initial point of authentication. - Incorporate application awareness into its identity threat detection approach.
+- Perform continuous threat and attack detection that extends beyond the initial point of authentication. - Incorporate application awareness into its identity threat and attack detection approach.

-While detection of general usage anomalies like unexpected locations, times, usage volume, and download actions is useful, these techniques miss many types of application-based threats.
-An ITDR solution must build an understanding of how specific application functionality is normally used by specific identities - or group of identities.
+While detection of general usage anomalies like unexpected locations, times, usage volume, and download actions is useful, these techniques miss many types of threats in the application environment.
+An identity-focused attack detection solution must build an understanding of how specific application functionality is normally used by specific identities - or group of identities.
 This is challenging to accomplish, since it's impractical for security teams to understand the intricacies of how every application works - and how it could potentially be misused by a threat actor.
-But innovations with unsupervised machine learning now make application-aware identity threat detection possible.
-By baselining normal application user journeys - including cross-application user journeys - at a much more granular level and detecting anomalous behavior accurately, leading-edge ITDR solutions like Reveal Security can detect abuse of trusted identities - post authentication - that traditional security approaches miss.
+But innovations with unsupervised machine learning now make application-aware identity attack detection possible.
+By learning typical identity journeys in applications - including cross-application journeys - at a much more granular level and detecting anomalous behavior accurately, leading-edge solutions like Reveal Security can detect abuse of authenticated identities that traditional security approaches miss.

-5"Enhance Your Cyberattack Preparedness With Identity Threat Detection and Response", Gartner Inc., October 2022.
+5Enhance Your Cyberattack Preparedness With Identity Threat Detection and Response", Gartner Inc., October 2022.

-Another critical characteristic to look for in an ITDR solution is ubiquitous coverage of all applications and deployment models.
+Another critical characteristic to look for in an identity-focused attack detection solution is universal coverage of all applications and deployment models.
 Enterprise applications now take many forms, including custom applications, commercial software, open source technologies, and SaaS applications.
 And these applications frequently span on-premises infrastructure and cloud platforms.
-An ITDR solution must work across all of these application types and deployment models and provide a unified view of identity-focused threats.
+A detection solution must work across all of these application types and deployment models and provide a unified view of identity-based attacks.

-Implemented effectively, ITDR works in harmony with IAM and PAM technologies to reduce the impact of account takeover attacks.
-If a threat actor successfully circumvents your identity policy controls, the resulting account usage anomalies will be detected within hours with the right ITDR approach in place.
+Implemented effectively, identity-based attack detection solutions work in harmony with IAM and PAM technologies to reduce the impact of account takeover attacks.

+If a threat actor successfully circumvents your identity policy controls, the resulting account usage anomalies will be detected within hours with the right detection approach in place.
 This will empower your security team to act quickly to: